kathlab/neo84/README.md

 ```
 "If one like to blow up a computer installation, just install without package sanity check."
 ```
 Listen to the words of wisdom.
-Audition and testing is mandatory, not an option!
+Audition and testing is mandatory, not an option.

 __2. Accidentically set system environment variables__